Investors cling to frontiers as emerging markets sink

 Tunisia has also rallied, boosted by the adoption last week of a new constitution.

-And just as investors cheer reform-friendly emerging markets such as Mexico, Morocco .MASI, which suffered a downgrade from the emerging market to the frontiers index last year, has shown resilience following the government's willingness to tackle energy subsidies.
+And just as investors cheer reform-friendly emerging markets such as Mexico, Morocco, which suffered a downgrade from the emerging market to the frontiers index last year, has shown resilience following the government's willingness to tackle energy subsidies.

 Even where frontier markets have fallen this year, it is not necessarily related to the global situation, analysts say.